3 minute read

 Updated:

-Structure Software is a freely available software package that one may use for rigorous investigation of admixed individuals; identification of point of hybridization and migrants; and estimate over all structure of a population using a commonly used genetic markers such as SNPs and SSRs.
-This software was developed by Pritchard Lab at Stanford University and can downloaded at this link.
+Structure Software is a freely available software package that one may use for rigorous investigation of admixed individuals; identification of point of hybridization and migrants; and estimate over all structure of a population using commonly used genetic markers such as single nucleotide polymorphism (SNPs) and simple sequence repeat (SSRs).

 Download sample data set: click here

 In this tutorial, I will show how to prepare input files and run the Structure software.
-For detail information, please read this article at this link
+For detail information, please read this article at this link.

-Step 1: Preparing the Input file
+Step 1: Preparing the Input File

 Input structure File

-Please Note Missing data is denoted as -9 in the above image.
+Please Note: Missing data is denoted as -9 in the above image.

-Step 2: Running the Structure biostat
+Step 2: Running the Structure Software

 Import data in structure